zaiisao/Documentation/en/Video/custom_video_mac.md

 The Agora SDK provides two methods to customize the video source:

-- MediaIO method (Recommended).
+- The AgoraVideoSourceProtocol of MediaIO.
+You can use this protocol with AgoraVideoSinkProtocol for more varied scenarios.
 - Push method.
-This method skips processing the video frame and works best for clients with frame optimization capacity.
+This method is easy to use and works best for clients with frame optimization capacity.

 #### MediaIO Method